NVDLI/LDL/README.md

 # LDL
-This code repository contains code examples associated with the book "Learning Deep Learning" (ISBN: 9780137470358), and the video series "Learning Deep Learning: From Perceptron to Large Language Models" (Video ISBN-13: 9780138177614) by Magnus Ekman.
+This code repository contains code examples associated with the book "Learning Deep Learning: Theory and Practice of Neural Networks, Computer Vision, Natural Language Processing, and Transformers Using TensorFlow" (ISBN: 9780137470358), and the video series "Learning Deep
+Learning: From Perceptron to Large Language Models" (ISBN: 9780138177553) by Magnus Ekman.
 In this readme file, "Learning Deep Learning" and "LDL" are used interchangeably.

 Related web sites:
 * Publisher (Pearson) site with supplemental material and links to buy